The Sacrifice (1986 film): Plot

-The film opens on the birthday of Alexander (Erland Josephson), an actor who gave up the stage to work as a journalist, critic and lecturer on aesthetics.
-He lives in a beautiful house with his actress wife Adelaide (Susan Fleetwood), stepdaughter Marta (Filippa Franzén), and young son, "Little Man", who is temporarily mute due to a throat operation.
+Alexander is an actor who gave up the stage to work as a journalist, critic and lecturer on aesthetics.
+He lives in a beautiful house with his actress wife Adelaide, stepdaughter Marta, and young son, "Little Man", who is temporarily mute due to a throat operation.
 Alexander and Little Man plant a tree by the seaside, when Alexander's friend Otto, a part-time postman, delivers a birthday card to him.
 When Otto asks, Alexander says his relationship with God is "nonexistent".
 After Otto leaves, Adelaide and Victor, a medical doctor and a close family friend who performed Little Man's operation, arrive and offer to take Alexander and Little Man home in Victor's car, but Alexander prefers to stay behind and talk to his son.
 In his monologue, he first recounts how he and Adelaide found their house near the sea by accident, and how they fell in love with it and its surroundings, but then enters a bitter tirade against the state of modern man.
+Little Man hides from Alexander and jumps on his back as a surprise, but Alexander accidentally bats him away, giving Little Man a nosebleed.
 As Tarkovsky wrote, Alexander is weary of "the pressures of change, the discord in his family, and his instinctive sense of the threat posed by the relentless march of technology"; in fact, he has "grown to hate the emptiness of human speech".

 The family, Victor, and Otto gather at Alexander's house for the celebration.
 Their maid Maria leaves, while nurse-maid Julia stays to help with the dinner.
 People comment on Maria's odd behavior.
 The guests chat inside the house, where Otto reveals that he is a student of paranormal phenomena, a collector of "inexplicable but true incidents."
-Just when dinner is almost ready, the rumbling noise of low-flying jet fighters interrupts them, and soon after, as Alexander enters, a news program announces the beginning of what appears to be all-out war, and possibly nuclear holocaust.
-His wife has a complete nervous breakdown.
+Just when dinner is almost ready, the rumbling noise of low-flying jet fighters interrupts them, and soon after, as Alexander enters, a news program announces the beginning of what appears to be World War III, and possibly nuclear holocaust.
+His wife has a complete nervous breakdown and is comforted and sedated by Victor.
 In despair, Alexander vows to God to renounce all he loves, even Little Man, if this may be undone.
 Otto advises him to slip away and lie with Maria, who Otto tells him is a witch "in the best possible sense".